John Gallagher (basketball): Sudden resignation prior to 2022–23

 On November 7, 2022, just one day before Hartford was scheduled to start the 2022–23 season (its final year as a Division I member), Gallagher resigned unexpectedly.
 In his letter, Gallagher said the school had consistently undermined the program “to the point where player safety and well-being has been jeopardized.”
 He cited a preseason scrimmage at Dartmouth in late October, when one of his players was injured and wasn’t immediately helped because the school did not send an athletic trainer with the team.
 The university initially disputed the claims of player safety.

+Manhattan

+On March 29, 2023 Gallagher was named the head coach at Manhattan.

 Head coaching record

 Personal life

 Gallagher graduated from Saint Joseph's University in 1999, where he played basketball under head coach Phil Martelli.
-Gallagher currently lives in West Hartford with his wife Geneva and four children.